lucasgeron/lucasgeron.github.io/_i18n/en/_posts/2023/06/2023-06-17-rails-scalability.markdown

 ------

-# How to automate scalability when necessary?
+# How to automate scalability?

 Nowadays it is very common for applications to be developed to run in a cloud environment, such as AWS, for example.
 In this environment, it is possible for the application to be scaled automatically.
 Doing this on a cloud-hosted server is much simpler than on a local server, as it is done in an integrated way, i.e., without human intervention, provided that the auto-scalability service is correctly configured.